-• Sharing the Good News of Jesus is a natural part of the lessons in Christ Light or catechism, but it can easily become something that we just talk about.
+- Sharing the Resurrection of Jesus is a natural part of the lessons in Christ Light or catechism, but it can easily become something that we just talk about.
 We need to also discuss the reasons why we witness.
 We need to share how to witness.
 Intentionally plan for these discussions and listen to student suggestions on ways for them to reach out to friends and those they know.
 Explain to them that inviting unchurched friends and relatives to church is a really good way to "ease into" witnessing.
 It is not scary.

-• Provide the opportunity for students to brainstorm a list of people they know and would like to invite.
+It can be!
+But we can turn to Scripture with our fearful feelings-God often uses his Word to encourage us in this. - Provide the opportunity for students to brainstorm a list of people they know and would like to invite.
 Provide them with the steps to "work" that list.
-You will find a "MY PERSONAL MISSION

-FIELD" document, aimed at helping kids do just this, here.

-- Can you help your students find a partner to encourage them to reach out with their invitations?
+You will find a "MY PERSONAL MISSION FIELD CARD" document, aimed at helping kids do just this, here. - Can you help your students find a partner to encourage them to reach out with their

+- invitations?
 They could pray for each other and spur one another on to work their list. - Provide a lesson on letter writing for primary through high school students where they draft a letter that could be sent to those they would like to invite.
 Encourage them to make it personal.
-Discuss ways for them to follow-up once the letter is mailed. - Could students design special postcard to invite others to their church for Christmas?
-Once printed, each student can take several to hand out individually or mail. - Our young people are savvy with social media.
-Encourage them to use that as an additional way to extend their invitations.
-An invitation video to Christmas Eve is available in the Evangelism C19 resource packet here. - Practice role-playing.
-Students may be hesitant because they are uncomfortable or unsure of what to say.
-Create authentic scenarios and help them to consider and practice ways to respond and what to say.
-Explain that it is ok if they simply invite friends to Christmas Eve.
-That might be all they say for now.
-When that friend attends, it sets the stage for future spiritual conversation.
-Help the students think through how those might go.
+Discuss ways for them to follow-up once the letter is mailed. - Could students design a special postcard to invite others to their church for Easter?
+Once printed, each student can take several to hand out individually or mail.